Karthi-DStech/Diffusion-Models-DDPM/README.md

 ## Models Saving

-The trained models are saved to the disk every 5000 epochs by default.
-You can change this frequency in the training scripts.
+The trained models are saved to the disk every 2000 or 4000 epochs by default.
+You can change this frequency in the training scripts and the saving frequency will depend upon the scripts (explore train.py and updated_train.py).